tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 accessType = 2 (Custom)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The most complicated type is "Custom".
-The required fields for this type are "dayStartTime" and "dayEndTime" they represnts at which hour period user will have access to the device.
+The required fields for this type are "dayStartTime" and "dayEndTime".
+They represnt at which hour period user will have access to the device.
 User can further customize this by selecting days.
 To send it proper way you need to use :doc:`Week days <../enums/week-days>` enum.
 Fields "startDate" and "endDate" are optional in this case.

 **Sample repeat event objects**